Multilingual Speech Translation with Efficient Finetuning of Pretrained Models: Related Work

 \subsection{Speech Translation}

-Sequence to sequence based speech translation has shown very good potential over the traditional cascaded system~\cite{Berard2016ListenAT,Goldwater2017TowardsST, Weiss2017SequencetoSequenceMC}, however previous work also indicates its success heavily relies on large amounts of labelled training data, which difficult to acquire.
-In order to mitigate the data scarcity issue, recent research work focuses on multi-task learning~\cite{Weiss2017SequencetoSequenceMC,Anastasopoulos2018TiedML,Bahar2019ACS,Wang2019BridgingTG,Wang2020CurriculumPF,Indurthi2020EndendST}, pre-training different components of the model~\cite{alex2018endtoend,Bansal2019PretrainingOH}, transfer learning~\cite{gaido2020endtoend,Liu2019EndtoEndST} and generating synthetic data~\cite{Jia2018LeveragingWS}.
+Sequence-to-sequence based speech translation has shown very good potential over the traditional cascaded system~\cite{Berard2016ListenAT,Goldwater2017TowardsST, Weiss2017SequencetoSequenceMC} with end-to-end approaches surpassing cascaded system for the first time at IWSLT~\cite{ansari-etal-2020-findings}.
+However, previous work also indicates that its success heavily relies on large amounts of labelled training data, which is difficult to acquire.
+In order to mitigate the data scarcity issue, recent research work focuses on multi-task learning~\cite{Weiss2017SequencetoSequenceMC,Anastasopoulos2018TiedML,Bahar2019ACS,Wang2019BridgingTG,Wang2020CurriculumPF,Indurthi2020EndendST}, pre-training different components of the model~\cite{alex2018endtoend,bansal-etal-2019-pre}, transfer learning~\cite{gaido2020endtoend,Liu2019EndtoEndST} and generating synthetic data~\cite{Jia2018LeveragingWS,pino2020self}.
 These methods aim to use weakly supervised data, i.e. speech-to-transcription or text-to-translation pairs in addition to fully supervised data, i.e. speech-to-translation pairs.